The Corporate Governance Review: Indonesia

 - that after a certain period are withdrawn or exchanged for other shares classifications;

-- that entitle their holders the priority to receive dividends before the holders of shares with another classification in the allocation of dividends cumulatively or non-cumulatively; and
+- that give their holders priority to receive dividends before the holders of shares with another classification in the allocation of dividends, whether cumulatively or non-cumulatively; and

-- shares that entitle their holders to the priority to receive allocations of the remainder of the company's assets in liquidation.
+- that give their holders priority to receive allocations of the remainder of the company's assets in liquidation.

 As described above, a company may issue shares without voting rights.
-Although the shares were issued with voting rights, a voting right does not apply to the shares if the company's shares are controlled by the company itself, or (either directly or indirectly) by another company whose shares are directly or indirectly owned by the company.
+Although shares are issued with voting rights, a voting right does not apply to a company's shares if they are controlled by the company itself, or (either directly or indirectly) by another company whose shares are directly or indirectly owned by the company.

 In addition, holders of a fraction of a nominal value of shares (fraction) do not have individual voting rights.
 As an exception, the holders will have voting rights if, individually or jointly with other holders, they hold a fraction belonging to the same classification of shares with a nominal value that is as much as one nominal share of the classification.

 For shares with voting rights, even though the voting rights of shares are encumbered by pledge or fiduciary, the holder of the shares still has the right to cast a vote in the general shareholders' meeting for those encumbered shares.